mat-docs/Portal.Site/docs/developer/sqlrace/parameter-data-access.md

 ### Getting Samples from a Live Session
 PDA contains the property `CurrentTime`, which keeps track of the location of the cursor.
-This cursor is specific to each instance of PDA.

-This can be used in combination with `GetNextSamples` to get new samples on the leading edge during a live session.
-The `CurrentTime` gets updated to 1ns after the last sample retrieved.
+This cursor is specific to each instance of PDA and can be used in combination with `GetNextSamples` to get new samples on the leading edge during a live session.
+After the samples have been retrieved, the `CurrentTime` gets updated to 1ns after the timestamp of the last sample retrieved.

 === "C#"